mckinsey/vizro/vizro-ai/docs/pages/user-guides/chart-examples.md

     [VizroAIChart1]: ../../assets/user_guides/polar_bar_chart.png

-### Map chart with Vizro-AI
+### Create a geographical map chart

-Next chart we are going to explore is a map chart.
-Map charts allow us to explore and visualize the spatial relationships and patterns in the data, and often provide immediate insights that are not apparent when using other chart types.
+The next chart we'll look at is a geographical map chart.
+A geographical map chart helps us visualize spatial patterns in data, often revealing insights not seen in other charts.

 !!! example "Map chart"